 Tuesday, February 12, 10:10 a.m.

 AUDIENCE: Mixed—you, your classmates, and your professor.

-PURPOSE: To examine your membership in groups that are ascribed, presumed and often taken for granted.
-To make transparent the rights and responsibilities, risks and rewards implicit in your membership in an identified inherent community
+PURPOSE: To examine your membership in a group that is ascribed; inherent, presumed and often taken for granted.
+To make transparent the rights and responsibilities, risks and rewards and broader sociological issues implicit in your membership in an identified inherent community

-CONCEPT SHARING (50 points) – each student will prepare a 5 minute in-class presentation on a contemporary debate, issue or trend affecting his/her ascribed community as identified in the scholarly literature.
+CONCEPT SHARING (25 points) – each student will prepare a 5-7 minute in-class presentation on a contemporary debate, issue or trend affecting his/her ascribed community as identified in the scholarly literature.
+Due: Tuesday, February 12th.